Granted, I’m not the most stylish woman on earth—I know, shocking for a French, but should I remind you I don’t drink wine either?

 But lately, I realized how much my style and my way of shopping changed.
 I guess I became… well, more North American.

-Clothes sizes are different.
 Generally speaking, everything is bigger than in Europe or Asia.
 Most tops go from XS, S, L, M to XL.
-For pants, it depends: some are in US sizes (usually from 00 to 14), some use waist size (usually from 24 to 36).
-Some stores carry exclusively “plus size” fashion (from 14 to 26), such as Addition Elle, Laura Plus etc. Petite sizes are standard clothing sizes designed to fit women of shorter height, typically 5’3″ or less.
+For pants, it depends on—some have US sizes (usually from 00 to 14), and some use waist size (usually from 24 to 36).
+Some stores carry exclusively “plus size” fashion (from 14 to 26), such as Addition Elle, Laura Plus, etc. Petite sizes are standard clothing sizes designed to fit women of shorter height, typically 5’3″ or less.

 When I shop now, I go straight to the end of the store where great bargains can be found.
-Gap, Tommy Hilfiger, Roots, Jacob… virtually all stores, expensive or not, have some great deals if you are willing to buy last month’s fashion (shocking, I know).
-I recently bought some pants at Esprit for the grant total or… $9.03!
+Gap, Tommy Hilfiger, Roots, Jacob–virtually all stores, fancy or not–have great deals if you are willing to buy last month’s fashion (shocking, I know).
+I recently bought pants at Esprit for the grand total of… $9.03!

 You can find even cheaper clothes at factory outlets.
-They are usually located in the suburb and carry the previous year’s fashion.
+They are usually located in the suburbs and carry the previous year’s fashion.
 Roots, for example, has amazing discounts.
 Shop like Winners carry heavily discounted brand names.

 Finally, don’t forget that everything comes with experience.
-You will tend to spend more money than locals at first because you are not familiar with all the tricks and bargain.
-But you will learn to find your way around the mall!
+You will tend to spend more money than locals at first because you are not familiar with all the tricks and bargains.
+But you will learn to find your way around the mall!Share this article!